Evolix/chexpire/INSTALL.md

 Execute `# bundle install` to install Ruby dependencies.
 Execute `# yarn install` to install Javascript dependencies.

+### Tests

+The test suite can be run with `# bundle exec rails test`.
+This will also generate a code coverage report in `coverage/index.html`.

+With `# bundle exec guard` your test suite is run once and then once for each file you change and save.
+Take a look at https://guardgem.org for more information.

 ### Local execution

 If you want to start the Rails application manually, with a simple Puma configuration, you have to execute `# bundle exec rails server`.